 Any achievements in BTEC Sport qualifications at Level 2 will only be considered if they are at Distinction grade.

 You are expected to maintain high standards of discipline, punctuality and attendance.
 It is essential that you work to the deadlines set or you may face changes to, or withdrawal from, your study programme.
-Learners should apply for this pathway with a clear goal of higher level study at university.
+Students should apply for this pathway with a clear goal of higher level study at university.

 The course provides an excellent platform for progression to the: